chvsnaveen12/Pulse-Generator/README.md

 |   d10       | Menu Button|

 Menu button has to be hooked up in an active low configuration.
+If you want to change direction of the encoder, just swap Encoder A and Encoder B.

 ## Usage
 Press the Menu button to cycle through the 4 modes.